Vivian Sobchack: Early life

-Sobchack was born Vivian Finsmith in 1940 in Brooklyn and grew up in Long Island.
+Sobchack was born Vivian Finsmith in 1940 in Brooklyn and grew up on Long Island.

 Sobchack attended Barnard College.
 While at Barnard, Sobchack often frequented the nearby Thalia Theater, which offered up a diverse schedule of classic and foreign films.
 She received her degree in English Literature in 1961 with aspirations to write fiction.
 She published some poetry and began work on a novel, but within two years of graduating moved into a career counseling college grads in search of their first jobs.
 This led her to a new position, sponsored by President Johnson's Anti-Poverty Program, counseling troubled high school dropouts towards sustainable careers.

 Career

 She remained in New York until 1966 when she relocated to Salt Lake City where her husband Thomas J. Sobchack had taken an Assistant Professorship in the English Department at the University of Utah.
 It was there that Sobchack got her first teaching experience.
 She took part-time work with the university, teaching film courses—some of the first offered in the early 1970s.

 Sobchack stayed with the part-time teaching at the University of Utah while she brought up her son.
 In Salt Lake City, she also became involved in the establishment of a film club with the intention of bringing hard-to-find films to a city with only one art house theater.
 The success of this film club eventually led to the inauguration of the Utah Film Festival (which, as it grew, eventually led to the establishment of the US Film Festival and ultimately, the Sundance Film Festival).

 Sobchack earned her master's degree in Critical Studies from UCLA’s Department of Theater Arts/Division of Motion Pictures and Television in 1976.
-Her Masters Thesis became her first book, The Limits of Infinity: The American Science Fiction Film 1950-1975 (In 1987 greatly expanded and retitled Screening Space: The American Science Fiction Film).
+Her Masters Thesis became her first book, The Limits of Infinity: The American Science Fiction Film 1950-1975 (in 1987, it was greatly expanded and retitled Screening Space: The American Science Fiction Film).
 In 1978, she took a position as Visiting Lecturer at the University of Vermont in Burlington, in the Department of Communication.
 On her trip back to her family in Utah, she visited the University of Southern Illinois-Carbondale, where she ultimately decided to pursue her Ph.D. the following year in the Department of Speech Communication, with an emphasis on Philosophy of Language.
 In 1984, she was awarded her Ph.D.
 Her dissertation on the phenomenology of film became the basis for her groundbreaking film theory book The Address of the Eye: A Phenomenology of Film Experience (1992).